jason-c-daniels/Jcd.RichEnumerations/docs/Jcd.RichEnumerations.EnumBase_TEnumeration,TEnumeratedItem_.md

 ## EnumBase<TEnumeration,TEnumeratedItem> Class

-The base implementation of [System.Enum](https://docs.microsoft.com/en-us/dotnet/api/System.Enum 'System.Enum').
-It provides
-access to all instances on the enumeration container by way of the .All property.
+Provides access to all instances on the enumeration container by way of the .All property.

 ```csharp
 public abstract class EnumBase<TEnumeration,TEnumeratedItem>